tmroziewicz/wf_optim_crypto_analysis/README.md

-﻿# A novel approach to trading strategy parameter optimization, using double out-of-sample data and walk-forward techniques on cryptocurrency market
+﻿# A novel approach to trading strategy parameter optimization, using double out-of-sample data and walk-forward techniques on cryptocurrency market authors :

-## Overview
-This repository contains code to reproduce research results (tables,charts) contained  in the paper "A novel approach to trading strategy parameter optimization, using double out-of-sample data and walk-forward techniques on cryptocurrency market"

-authors :
 - Tomasz Mroziewicz  ORCID: https://orcid.org/0009-0003-6540-6554, email: t.mroziewic2@student.uw.edu.pl
 - Robert Ślepaczuk   ORCID: https://orcid.org/0000-0001-5227-2014, corresponding author: rslepaczuk@wne.uw.edu.pl

+## Overview
+This repository reproduces the tables and charts presented in the paper,  trading data generation is handled in a separate project `wf_optim_crypto`.
+All orchestration and of calculations and data flow  is handled using **[Data Version Control (DVC)](https://dvc.org/)** — an open-source tool for versioning data, models, experiments, and machine learning pipelines.
+Actuall calculations is done in R. Main result produced by this pipeline is PDF with identical charts and tables as in the paper.

+## Data
+There are 2 options for having data which are used by pipeline:
+- easier: download trading data calculated during research from (https://drive.google.com/drive/folders/1HAYX3iUfO5ewWXlWK0MbOAu9HQ4l6Zzr) and copy it to `wf_optim_crypto_analysis\data`
+- more difficult: reproduced by using another project `wf_optim_crypto` and then copy it to `wf_optim_crypto_analysis\data`

 ## Repository Structure
 - **conda_env/wf_optim_conda.yaml**: configuration file for creating the Anaconda environment
-- **data/**: empty in git, but it should contains results of the walk-forward optimization; data can be regenerated using the DVC project in `wf_optim_crypto`, or downloaded from Google Drive link below
+- **data/**: empty in git, but it should contains results of the walk-forward optimization; data can be regenerated using the DVC project in `wf_optim_crypto`, or downloaded from Google Drive (link above)
 - **output/**: all generated data stored as `.rds` files and the final PDF
 - **reports/**: scripts for generating the final PDF
 - **scripts/**: R scripts used by DVC pipeline